mben-dz/Delphi_UDP_AutoDiscovery/README.md

 2. No loops or retries – client sends once, server replies once.

-3. Pre-bound ports – server always replies on `22049`, no guessing ephemeral ports or you could make the port random as explained Above.
+3. Pre-bound ports – server always replies on `22049`, no guessing ephemeral ports..(here you could make the port random as explained Above).

 4. Thread-safe async processing – logs and UI updates don’t block networking.